-You know, it is the lack of career change ideas that seems to keep many would-be career changers stuck.
+It is often a lack of career change ideas that seems to keep many would-be career changers stuck.
 One of the things that clients often say to me is:

-I know I want to change careers, to do something different, but I just don’t know what I want to do instead.
+“I know I want to change careers, to do something different, but I just don’t know what I want to do instead.”

-The problem is they are stuck in a pattern of boxed-in thinking that prevents them from seeing the wealth of possibilities that are out there.
+The problem is, they are stuck in a pattern of boxed-in thinking that prevents them from seeing the wealth of possibilities that are out there.

 In reality, there are thousands of jobs out there that you would never identify under your own steam, so forget the job title and focus instead on the key themes that are important for you in a job.

-Tip 2 - List what you don’t want to do
+2. List what you don’t want to do

 This is often quite easy to do if you are in a job you hate and it is a very useful exercise.
-It helps you focus on the aspects of a job that really drive you nuts and then also pick out those that are annoying in your current job but actually you’d be prepared to put up with to some degree in a different situation.
+It helps you focus on the aspects of a job that really drive you nuts and then also pick out those that are annoying in your current job but, actually, you’d be prepared to put up with to some degree in a different situation.

-Tip 3 - List what you think you should want to do
+3. List what you think you should want to do

 What do you think your career should look like?
-What pressure are you putting on yourself to confirm to certain expectations (eg I must be earning a certain salary, I should be in a professional role, it must be something that other people will respect and admire me for.
+What pressure are you putting on yourself to conform to certain expectations e.g. I must be earning a certain salary, I should be in a professional role, it must be something that other people will respect and admire me for.

-Tip 4 - List what you would do if anything were possible
+4. List what you would do if anything were possible

 Yes, you are allowed to take the brakes off here and create a big dream.
 Forget the constraints you put on yourself, wherever they come from.
 If your fairy godmother arrived to take you to the ball, what job or career would you ask her to line up for you as part of the deal?

-Tip 5 – List what you would do if you gave yourself permission to say that you want it
+5. List what you would do if you gave yourself permission to say that you want it

-Maybe you want to earn lots of money – but that seems too greedy.
-Maybe you want to have an easy, quiet job - but that seems too lazy.
-Maybe you want to set up your own business – but you can’t because you have to think about so many other people in your life first.
+Maybe you want to earn lots of money but that seems too greedy.
+Maybe you want to have an easy, quiet job but that seems too lazy.
+Maybe you want to set up your own business but you can’t because you have to think about so many other people in your life first.

-Tip 6 – Reinvent yourself
+6. Reinvent yourself

 If you could rewind the tape on your life and re-run it, what would you do?
 If you could dump all the stuff, the rules, the history that you have gathered on your journey through life to this point and travel light without the baggage, where would your journey take you?

-Tip 7 – Think big and think small
+7. Think big and think small

 But, if you feel drawn to operating on a more local scale, that’s fine too.
 Small changes can be just as transforming for your career and your life as big ones, so don’t be fooled into thinking that bigger is necessarily better.
 Career change success is about finding what feels right for you.